polentino/play-swagger-template/README.md

 > ./gradlew runPlay

 then, either:
-  - head to `localhost:9000?name=Mary` to start counting instances of name `Mary`, or
+  - head to `localhost:9000/count?name=Mary` to start counting instances of name `Mary`, or
+  - open a terminal and run `curl -X GET "http://localhost:9000/count?name=Mary" -H "accept: application/json"`
-  - head to `localhost:9000/api` to see swaggerUI in action and play with it, or
+  - (if you did enable swagger ui) head to `localhost:9000/api` to see swaggerUI in action and play with it, or
-  - open a terminal and run `curl -X GET "http://localhost:9000/?name=Mary" -H "accept: application/json"`
+  - (if you did enable angular frontend) head to `localhost:9000` to see the frontend application and use it

 Tests and code coverage are already linked to the `build` task, so all you need to do is type